polyphony-chat/docs/docs/Protocol Specifications/core.md

 Transferring message ownership from an old to a new account, known as identity migration, necessitates coordination between the two involved accounts.

-Identity migration is a two-step process, where the steps can be done in any order:
+Identity migration is a process, which can be broken down into the following steps:

 - [Setting up a redirect](#711-redirects)
 - [Re-signing data](#72-re-signing-messages)

-TODO more text?
+As shown by the API routes offered in the API documentation, both of these steps can be initiated through one API call.

+It is not required that the new account is located on another home server as the old account.

 #### 7.1.1 Redirects

 Setting up a redirect is an optional step in the identity migration process, helping make the transition from the old account to the new account smoother.

+A redirect has to be confirmed by both the redirection source and the redirection target.
+The redirect is only valid for one specific redirection target.
+Redirection targets must be valid actors and their home servers must be reachable when the redirect is being set up.

 !!! info